 In some car accident cases, the insurance and legal issues will be relatively straightforward.
 Others are highly complex.
 Regardless, even “your” insurance company is more interested in its bottom line than it is in providing a settlement with the compensation you need.

 Contact a National Car Accident Lawyer

-The Driscoll Firm, P.C., represents automobile drivers, passengers and pedestrians who have been injured in car accidents.
+The Driscoll Firm, LLC, represents automobile drivers, passengers and pedestrians who have been injured in car accidents.
 Our attorneys also assist the families of people killed in motor vehicle accidents.

 People who are injured in car crashes caused by the wrongful acts of other drivers – as well as family members who suffer the death or injury of a loved one – may be entitled to compensation for their losses, as well as for their pain and suffering.

 Contact The Driscoll Firm, LLC, today at our toll-free number to speak with a national automobile accident injury lawyer.
 We can provide a free, confidential consultation about your legal rights and options.
 You can also reach us by submitting our convenient online form.

 - 2012 Motor Vehicle Fatality Estimates, National Safety Council